 Normally Unit 131 holds a student competition at the Spring Sectional Tournament.
-(Hopefully we can get this into a Unit Sectional Tournament in 2021) The students will play in their own section if there are at least 3 tables.
+We’ll try for fall 2022!
+ALL PLAYERS MUST HAVE THEIR COVID VACCINATIONS!
+The students will play in their own section if there are at least 3 tables.
 If at least 10 students don’t participate, those attending will play in the 0-299 section with the adults.
 This is for high school students and younger with less than 20 masterpoints who are members of ACBL.
 You can join ACBL at the tournament if not already a member.
 Winners will be awarded masterpoints and the Unit provides a trophy to the top student winners as well.
 In addition, Kathy Rolfe is providing a $50 scholarship to the top winners residing within Unit 131 through the Rolfe Bridge Fund administered through the Truman Heartland Community Foundation.
-The cost of play will be $1 to play.
+It will be free to play.
 Contact Kathy via e-mail or call 816-237-0519 to let her know you plan on playing.
 NO Covid Vaccination Required!

 The 2019 Spring Tournament hosted 3 tables for the competition bridge scholarship on June 1.
 Finishing in first place were Peter Caughron and his grandmother Nancy Caughron (playing to complete the 3 tables) with a 60% game, picking up .92 Silver masterpoints and winning Peter a $50 scholarship when he graduates from high school next year.
 In second place were Patrick and Michael Caughron with a 57.5 % game picking up .69 masterpoints and $50 each in scholarship money to be used this fall at their college.

 Also Wins Baron Barclay Open Pairs Event at the Youth NABC